 Brushing and Combing

-You need to brush your dog regularly.
+Siberian huskies are a very furry breed so you need to brush your dog’s fur regularly.
 Fortunately, these animals are clean by nature and do not produce an excessive amount of oil.
 The only time they really have an odor is if they have entered foul water or otherwise encountered a mucky situation.

 - When you brush the dog each week, make sure that you use a comb that will reach all the way down through the top fur and remove any shedding fur from the underside.